Connections in Mathematics

 Tardiness (consult the Student Handbook for additional information):

 You are expected to be in our class, ready to learn, by our starting time.
 Given my responsibilities as the Director of the Governor’s School, I might not be in the room; that does not relieve you of your responsibility to be in the class, ready to learn, by the beginning of class.
 I will permit one unexcused tardy without any grade penalty.
-After that, I will lower your semester grade by ½ a point for each unexcused tardy.
+After that, I may lower your grade for each unexcused tardy.

 Students are required to pledge all work that they turn in for a grade.
-Refer to CVGS Student Handbook for complete requirements.
+The complete pledge will be written out by hand and signed prior to completing the work.
+The pledge is as follows:

 The grading scale is a standard 11/10/10/10 point scale.